Standards - Wood pellet heating fuels & appliances

 Standards are used by a diverse range of organisations to ensure safe operation.
 As an industry group Bioenergy Association passionately support the goal to ensure that the products sold and installed in New Zealand and Australia are safe.
 We also support the goal of providing a meaningful and relevant framework for consenting authorities to be informed regarding the safety of wood pellet heaters.
 New Zealand and Australia have joint standards but more and more the international standards are taking precidence over individual country standards.

-International ISO standards for solid biofuels are listed here.
+International ISO standards for solid biofuels are listed in WWE32 Solid biofuels standards.

 Accredited Wood Fuel Suppliers